-Analysing data provided by smart business applications, such as CPQ and CRM, facilitates business forecasting and planning.
+Analyzing data provided by smart business applications, such as CPQ and CRM, facilitates business forecasting and planning.

 CPQ, CRM and back-office applications require specific data to perform their specific tasks.

 CRM assembles campaign lists by gathering company names, contact names, titles, industry codes, locations and sales performance information.
-That information is then organised into data sets by matching specific attributes that are common to potential buyers or qualified targets.
+That information is then organized into data sets by matching specific attributes that are common to potential buyers or qualified targets.

-But what about data that is not neatly organised into tables?
+But what about data that is not neatly organized into tables?
 What about hidden data found within irregular text that is made up of everything from articles, blogs and books to correspondence and conversational transcripts?

 In many instances, this is already happening.
 Let’s look at some examples.